 Each year, the Unsung Stories project reflects a major cultural anniversary or issue.
 We commission artists to work with local organisers, bringing to life stories - both individual and collective - that have not been highlighted before.

 - Dare to Dream (2019) - This year we will be exploring People Power in all its forms, including the chance to stage or join a workshop created by award-winning activist and founder of the Craftivist Collective, Sarah Corbett.
-Watch this space as details are revealed in the weeks to come!

 - put her forward (2018) - In a year that marked the centenary of the Representation of the People Act and 90 years since Equal Franchise Women's Suffrage Act we spotlighted women's history.
-Interactive theatre-makers, non zero one, worked with organisers across England to highlight the stories of Extrordinary Women today.
+Interactive theatre-makers, non zero one, worked with organisers across England to highlight the stories of Extraordinary Women today.

 This work reflects HODs's belief that history belongs to all of us.
 Sharing stories, all our stories, is at the core of Heritage Open Days and these events extend the range and scope of our work in exciting and innovative ways.